rackerlabs/design-system/_docs/style/interactive-states.md

 It is nearly impossible for a selectable control to be selected *and* errored.
 However, some edge cases do exist.

-The error and selected with fill styles primarily apply to controls with unique interactive patterns such as selector strips, toggles, and switches.
+The error and selected-with-fill styles primarily apply to controls with unique interactive patterns such as selector strips, toggles, and switches.

-**Note**: In this example, the container still receives the standard red stroke and the selected option is filled.
+**Note**: In this example, the container still receives the standard red stroke, and the selected option is filled.
 This combination is common for controls that use this style for indicating errors.

 {% endcolumn %}